aknafu12/django-login-system/README.md

 ## Login System in Python Using Django
-A secure and customizable login system implemented in Python using the Django web framework.
+A secure Sign Up and Log in with confirmation Email system implemented in Python using the Django web framework.

 ### Features
 * Sign Up and Log in with confirmation Email